Have you ever copied someone? (Spoiler alert: we allhave!)

 Some times when you are really inspired by someone and/or are still trying to find your own voice and style it can lead you down a path that isn't actually YOU- but a second rate version of THEM.
 Perhaps you've started a particular blog feature because everyone else seemed to be doing it?
 Maybe you've copied some one else's website design because you thought theirs looked awesome?

-So don't make the copycat mistake like I have!
+So don't make the same stupid copycat mistake like I have!
+Because it sucks.
 (You can read more about that right here.)

 - Everyone else seems to be doing it?
 (FYI, I'm pretty sure that you wouldn't jump off a cliff just because everyone else was doing it!)

 - You are a tad green with envy at some one's success?
 (I mean let's be honest, you just wanna be successful TOO right?!
 That's perfectly normal.)